HexTheCreator/Simple-Socket-Remote-Access/README.md

 # ⚙️ Commands
-.get systeminfo - Get information about the system.
+.get systeminfo - Get information about the system. <br />
-.system shutdown - Turning off the computer.
-.system crash - Imitation of a virus with a Winlocker.
+.system shutdown - Turning off the computer. <br /> .system crash - Imitation of a virus with a Winlocker. <br />
-.system bluescreen - Blue Screen of Death.
+.system bluescreen - Blue Screen of Death. <br />
-.fun msg "text" - Message sender.
+.fun msg "text" - Message sender. <br />